 The ADA Self-Evaluation and Transition Plan is intended to provide a framework for the continuous improvement of City programs and facilities for people with disabilities.
 The Plan is intended to be a living document that is regularly updated as programs and services change, as barriers are removed.
-This document focuses solely on the public right-of-way and the programs and activities provided by the Public Works Department.
-The city is actively in the process of updating the self-evaluation and transition plan for citywide activities which includes Parks and Recreation and Library services and facilities.
+This document includes both the programs and activities provided by the City, as well as physical elements in the public right-of-way, Parks & Recreation facilities, and other city-owned or leased facilities provided for use by the public.

-The ADA Self-Evaluation identifies and makes recommendations to correct policies and practices in programs and services provided by Public Works that are inconsistent with Title II regulations and result in limited access for people with disabilities.
+The ADA Self-Evaluation identifies and makes recommendations to correct policies and practices in programs and services provided by the City that are inconsistent with Title II regulations and result in limited access for people with disabilities.
 As part of the Self-Evaluation, the City: